Battle of Yavin: Concept and creation

 Model of the Death Star used for special effects in the film A New Hope.

 Prior to filming A New Hope, George Lucas collaborated with model maker Colin Cantwell and artist Ralph McQuarrie.
 Cantwell designed early versions of the Y-wing and Millennium Falcon, while McQuarrie illustrated key scenes, including a Y-wing attack on the Death Star.

 Only one full-scale X-wing was constructed, shown in the Yavin 4 hangar.
 Space battle scenes were created using practical effects.
 A single cockpit set was used, with actors rotating through it and droids swapped as needed.

 In the 1997 and 2004 re-releases, several space battle scenes were enhanced with digital effects.
 These updates included additional rebel ships, improved explosions, and a shockwave added to the Death Star’s destruction.

 Adaptation

 Beyond films, novels, and television, the Battle of Yavin appears in various Star Wars-related derivative works.

 Video games

 Star Wars arcade game vertical terminal.

 The battle is featured in numerous video games.
 In Star Wars: Empire at War (2006), players can control either the Empire or the Rebel Alliance during the conflict around Yavin.
 Star Wars: X-Wing (1993) and Star Wars: Rogue Squadron (1998) allow players to assume the role of Luke Skywalker in missions involving the Death Star assault.

 Its sequel, Star Wars: Rogue Squadron II - Rogue Leader (2002), opens with the trench run sequence.
+An alternate scenario with the player controlling Darth Vader and ending in an Imperial victory is also playable as a bonus level.
 The mobile game Star Wars: Trench Run (2009) simulates the trench battle from a pilot’s perspective.

 The arcade game Star Wars (1983) includes scenes based on the surface of the Death Star.